blacklightpy/vaultofknowledge/World Building/Engineering Components/Lens Mounts.md

 ## Types
 ### Embedded
-Metric thread mounts exist for CCTV and Machine Vision applications. e.g. M4, M12, etc.
+Metric thread mounts exist for CCTV and Machine Vision applications. e.g. M4, M12, etc. (Ref: ISO Metric Screw Thread)

 - S or M12: No flange, BFD <1mm - 12 mm. f\1.6 or slower
+	- Mechanical design for this mount type is not standardized.
+Each M12 is different.
 - CS: FFD 12.526 mm. f\1.0 range

 ### DSLR Cameras